BLIND GUARDIAN: Houston Show Cancelled

 BLIND GUARDIAN's show at Cardi's in Houston, Texas, originally scheduled to take place tonight (Nov.
 29), may or may not happen, according to the group's official web site.
 Having announced the show's cancellation yesterday, the band's webmaster has posted a message on the site earlier today advising everyone to check with the club ahead of time before making the trip down to the gig.
 "Sources from the club claim that the show is still happening," states the latest posting on the site.
 "We cannot get a confirmation (or denial) of this from the band since they are only in sporadic e-mail contact.
 This is just a warning that the show might actually be happening!
-Sorry that we can't provide any information that is more concrete."UPDATE: The Houston show has now been officially cancelled.
-A message on the group's official web site states: "Just got word in from the BG tour manager that Houston IS cancelled!
-I repeat: THE HOUSTON SHOW IS CANCELLED!.
-Sorry for any confusion this may have caused."
+Sorry that we can't provide any information that is more concrete."

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).